 To be certain that only the recipient can read the message, the involved parties can use the symmetric or asymmetric encryption method.

-In short, symmetric encryption applies to a situation where the sender encrypts the email message and communicates (shares) the key with the recipient – this can be done over the phone or a face-to-face meeting.
+In short, symmetric encryption applies to a situation where the sender encrypts the email message and communicates (shares) the key with the recipient – this can be done over the phone or in a face-to-face meeting.
 Symmetric encryption uses the same key for encrypting and decrypting the message.

 The safer, yet more complex, method of encryption is the asymmetric encryption method.
 Asymmetric encryption means that both parties own a set of keys: a private key and a public key.

 In contrast to symmetric encryption, which uses the same key for encryption and decryption, asymmetrically encrypted messages can’t be decrypted with the same key it was encrypted with.

 Messages encrypted with a public key can only be decrypted with a private key, and vice versa: messages encrypted with a private key can only be decrypted with the public key.
 Both the public and private keys are mathematically connected to one another.

 The public key can be stored, along with your name and email address, on a public server, accessible to anyone.